ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 7 - Day 16__

 We completed the altimeter code and got it in working order.
 We have a few goals for the rest of the code: decide the autosave interval; decide the altitude when the project descends; set the altitude to zero on startup; and record the altitude, accelerometer data, and time to a .txt file.

+__Febuary 10 - Day 17__

+We did all the aformentioned tasks.
+Great!
+The one thing we didn't do was connect the servo to the system so that it moves at a specified altitude.